musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 {% endhighlight %}
 <img src="../assets/img/dataconn.jpg"/>

-- **Create a datastore:**

-Define the link to the Azure Storage account, the destination where raw data from Snowflake will be ingested.
+- **Create a datastore to define the link to the Azure Storage account, the destination where raw data from Snowflake will be ingested**

 {% highlight python %}
 from azure.ai.ml.data_transfer import Database